-The SMS should ensure the interpretation during the interview.138 In Ukraine, persons entered in the Register of Translators (maintained by the SMS) may translate for SMS purposes.
-However, the register only includes translators with fluency in common languages, so those with rare languages (Tigrinya, Somali, Urdu, Bengali, Swahili, etc.) are often asked to provide their translator and cover the costs.139
+The SMS should ensure interpretation during the interview.160 In Ukraine, persons entered in the Register of Translators (maintained by the SMS) may translate for SMS purposes.
+However, the register only includes translators with fluency in common languages, so applicants speaking rare languages (Tigrinya, Somali, Urdu, Bengali, Swahili, etc.) are often asked to provide their own translator and cover the costs.161

-In 2019, the UNHCR conducted interviews and focus-group discussions to reveal among others the needs of asylum seekers.
-Regarding the issues with interpretation during the RSD, some asylum seekers emphasised that although the SMS had never demanded that they pay money for services, they had received such demands from their compatriots who provided translation services at the SMS.
-During the discussion, which was attended by SMS representatives, asylum seekers directly addressed this issue to the SMS and asked them to compile a certified list of interpreters who would not charge asylum seekers.
-Participants in the UNHCR survey also explained that they are not ready to file formal complaints in such cases because they are afraid of the consequences.140
+In 2019, UNHCR conducted interviews and focus-group discussions to ascertain, among other things, the needs of asylum seekers.
+Regarding issues with interpretation during the RSD process, some asylum applicants emphasised that although the SMS had never demanded that they pay money for services, they had received such demands from their compatriots who provided translation services at the SMS.
+During the discussion, which was attended by SMS representatives, asylum applicants directly addressed this issue to the SMS and asked them to compile a certified list of interpreters who would not charge asylum applicants.
+Participants in the UNHCR survey also explained that they are not ready to file formal complaints in such cases because they are afraid of the consequences.162 This issue, as reported by asylum seekers and NGOs, has persisted to the present day.163

-The representative of the Volyn body of the SMS also emphasised the low quality of the translation which complicates the work of government agencies and could undermine their decisions.141
+The representative of the Volyn body of the SMS also emphasised the low quality of the translation, which complicates the work of government agencies and could undermine their decisions.164

-The Supreme Court's practice confirms the crucial necessity of the interpretation during the asylum procedure and the obligation of the SMS to ensure the translator during the interview as the decision of the migration service must be made on the basis of information obtained during the interview.
-The Supreme Court confirms the conclusions of the court of appeal that the migration authority violated the applicant's right to an interpreter as the decision to refuse recognition as a refugee or a person in need of complementary protection was made based on information obtained during the interview with a person in the absence of an Arabic interpreter.142
+The Supreme Court's practice confirms the crucial necessity of interpretation during the asylum procedure and the obligation of the SMS to ensure a translator during the interview, as the decision of the migration service must be made on the basis of information obtained during the interview.
+The Supreme Court confirmed the conclusions of the court of appeal that the migration authority violated the applicant's right to an interpreter as the decision to refuse recognition as a refugee or a person in need of complementary protection was made based on information obtained during the interview with the applicant in the absence of an Arabic interpreter.165